abhi1345/rubiks-cube-solvers/updates/README.md

 At a high level, the CV requirements are this:
 * Input: Pictures of each cube (6 pics, 1 of each face).
 Needs to include orientation of each face, so the color of the face center as well as the color of the face above it.
 These can be determined by the robot during inspection, but for v1 let's just label those face colors ourself.
 * Output: Cube state as a python data structure.

+Later, we'll want to pair this with an inspection motion control sequence so we can automatically look at the entire cube and identify the state.

+### 11 PM
+Just finished collecting a ton of training data.
+I took pics of different scrambled faces of the cube.
+I want to set up an automated training pipeline where each time I take a picture, it gets labeled automatically.
+Label for a face would just be 9 numbers in [0,5], representing the colors from top to bottom, left to right.